 Boston mayor wants ban on chewing tobacco at ballparks

-BOSTON (AP) — From iconic Fenway Park to little league fields in Southie, Boston Mayor Martin J. Walsh wants to ban the use of snuff and chewing tobacco in sports venues across the city.
+BOSTON (AP) — Boston Mayor Martin J. Walsh wants to ban the use of snuff and chewing tobacco in sports venues across the city.
+The proposal follows passage of a similar ordinance in San Francisco, which became the first U.S. city to outlaw chewing tobacco from its playing fields in May.

-The mayor is expected to discuss the proposal Wednesday morning at a city park where he’ll be joined by public health officials, advocates, local youth and former Red Sox pitcher Curt Schilling.
+Walsh is expected to discuss the proposal Wednesday morning.
+He’ll be joined by public health officials, advocates, local youth and former Red Sox pitcher Curt Schilling.

 Schilling, now an ESPN analyst, revealed earlier this year he was diagnosed and treated for mouth cancer.
 He believes chewing tobacco was the cause.

-Specifically, he wants to prohibit use of “smokeless tobacco” products, which his proposal defines as any product containing “cut, ground, powdered, or leaf tobacco and is intended to be placed in the oral or nasal cavity.”
-It would include, but not be limited to, snuff, chewing tobacco, dipping tobacco and dissolvable tobacco products, according to his office.
+The mayor wants to prohibit use of “smokeless tobacco” products, which his proposal defines as any product containing “cut, ground, powdered, or leaf tobacco and is intended to be placed in the oral or nasal cavity.”